Exopandora/TS6AddonInstaller/README.md

 ### Windows exe ###
 1. Run `gradlew createExe` in the root directory of this repository
-2. The windows exe can be found in `./build/launch4j/`
+2. The Windows exe can be found in `./build/launch4j/`

 ### Universal jar ###
 1. Run `gradlew build` in the root directory of this repository
 2. The universal jar can be found in `./build/libs/`

+## Acknowledgements
+Based on [TS5AddonInstaller](https://github.com/FelixVolo/TS5AddonInstaller) made by [FelixVolo](https://github.com/FelixVolo)